 - Send SMS - confirmations, links, follow-ups (map

-to,body). - Connect Inbound Call - complete the inbound connection after On Inbound Call pre-checks.
+- Connect Inbound Call - complete the inbound connection after On Inbound Call pre-checks.

-Maintain the knowledge base your agents use:- Add Genius Source
+Maintain the knowledge base your agents use:

-- Edit Genius Source
+- Edit Genius Source - update a source’s content or metadata.

-- Get Genius Source Content
+- Get Genius Source Content - fetch the full content for a source.

 3) AI and logic steps